 Reimbursement will be based on eligible costs as defined in Article II.14 of the FP7 model grant agreement.
 Direct and indirect costs are to be indentified in accordance with Article II.15 of the FP7 model grant agreement.
-Maximum reimbursement rates of eligible costs for Research and Technological Development (RTD) are, in accordance with Article II.16(1) of the FP7 model grant agreement, 50% or 75%, where the 75% rate applies to participants that are nonprofit public bodies, secondary and higher education establishments, research organisations and small and medium-sized enterprises (SMEs).
-More information about reimbursement will be provided by ECHORD.
+Maximum reimbursement rates of eligible costs for Research and Technological Development (RTD) are, in accordance with Article II.16(1) of the FP7 model grant agreement, 50% or 75%, where the 75% rate applies to participants that are nonprofit public bodies, secondary and higher education establishments, research organisations and small and medium-sized enterprises (SMEs).2 More information about reimbursement will be provided by ECHORD3.

 For equipment purchase and maintenance in the experiments, the maximum reimbursement is capped at 100% of the acquisition and maintenance cost.
-Depreciation rules may apply, proposers are asked to check this issue with their organisation.
+Depreciation of equipment may depend on local or national depreciation policies and rules; proposers are asked to check this issue with their organisation.